BboyAwey/scroller/README.md

 ## Options

 * `el`: DOMElement, required, a container element which you want to made it a custom scrollbar
-* `direction`: String, optional, which direction you would like to scroll. it support values below.
+* `direction`: String, optional, determine which direction you would like to scroll. it support values below.
   * `both`: default value
   * `horizontal`
   * `vertical`
   * `none`
+* `offset`: Number, optional, the space between scroll bar and element edge, max is 8 and min to 0, the default is 4
+* `scaleable`: Boolean, optional, determine if the scroll bar width can enlarge or not when user hovers over the element
 * `trackClassName`: String, optional, you can use it to customize the track style
 * `barClassName`: String, optional, you can use it to customize the bar style